dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 }
 ```

-### Example: Determining if saving to device or cloud storage is permitted
+### Example: Determine if saving to device or cloud storage is permitted

 Many apps implement features that allow the end user to save files locally or to a cloud storage service.
 The Intune App SDK allows IT administrators to protect against data leakage by applying policy restrictions as they see fit in their organization.
 One of the policies that IT can control is whether the end user can save to a "personal," unmanaged data store.
 This includes saving to a local location, SD card, or third-party backup services.